gggneo/polymer-redux/README.md

-## Install the Phoenix-CLI
+## Install the Polymer-CLI

-First, make sure you have the [Phoenix CLI](https://www.npmjs.com/package/phoenix-cli) installed.
-Then run `phoenix serve` to serve your element locally.
+First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/phoenix-cli) installed.
+Then run `Polymer serve` to serve your element locally.

 ## Viewing Your Element

 ```
-$ phoenix serve
+$ polymer serve
 ```

 ## Running Tests

 ```
-$ phoenix test
+$ polymer test
 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.